Cardiac rehabilitation is a programme of

 Cardiac rehabilitation starts as soon as you go into

-you on the ward to provide you with information about your
+will normally visit you on the ward to provide you with information

-helping you get back to your usual activities.
+This will help you get back to your usual activities as soon as

 You should also be invited to join a cardiac rehabilitation